ssathyanath/School_District_Analysis/README.md

 ## Overview

 The purpose of this project is to analyze the math and reading scores of various schools in the school district to gain insights.
 However based on the initial analysis, it was determined that the scores for Thomas High School, 9th grade results showed academic dishonesty.
-To upload state testing standards additional analysis was perfomed by replacing the reading and math scores of Thomas High School, 9th grade students with "NaN"(0).
+To uphold the state testing standards, additional analysis was perfomed by replacing the reading and math scores of Thomas High School, 9th grade students with "NaN"(0).
 A comparison of before and after results are provided below.

 ## Results